 How to protect your household items against the elements

 Exposing your wooden furniture to the rain or snow may get them damaged, which is a pity, especially if those pieces of furniture are brand new.

-– If you have hired professional moving company they will provide protective material and supplies suitable for these weather conditions (industrial plastic covers, mattress padding,…).
+If you have hired a professional moving company NYC they will provide protective material and supplies suitable for these weather conditions (industrial plastic covers, mattress padding,…).

 DIY movers can use any convenient material they can find at home (sheets, blankets, towels, plastic bags, trash bags,…) or purchase it at the nearest moving supplies store.
 Protect your furniture with water-proof material, because blankets or linens are just not good enough.
 Plastic or shrink wrapping would be more appropriate for a rainy day move.
-Also, make sure to seal the plastic with a heavy duty masking tape.
+Also, make sure to seal the plastic with heavy-duty masking tape.

-– Follow weather reports and stay informed about the weather forecast a few days before the moving day.
+Follow weather reports and stay informed about the weather forecast a few days before the moving day.
 Bad weather may cause certain changes in your movers’ schedule, so minor delays are possible depending on the storm intensity.

-– Make sure your movers have an access to your home.
-In case snow is blocking the access to your current home, make sure to keep the sidewalks and steps clear of snow, mud or ice.
+Make sure your movers have access to your home.
+In case the snow is blocking the access to your current home, make sure to keep the sidewalks and steps clear of snow, mud or ice.
 Make a safe path from the moving truck to the house.
 The same goes for your new home.
 If your new home is inaccessible, movers won’t be able to deliver your household items, which will create further delays in your moving schedule.

 - Stay in touch with your moving team while on the road.
 They will keep you informed about their progress.